thisismetis/Metis_Fundamentals/README.md

 Need to spin up a cloud server for an engineering, deep learning, or large scale data project?
 Check out our [**Cloud computing setup guidelines**](./cloud_computing).
-You are most likely to benefit from this if you are taking the *data engineering* or *deep learning* course, but it may be generally helpful for machine learning modules such as *classification* or *unsupervised and NLP*, especially if you are working with a very large dataset.
+You are most likely to benefit from this if you are taking the *Introduction to Data Engineering* or *Deep Learning Fundamentals* course, but it may be generally helpful for machine learning modules such as *Machine Learning Classification* or *Natural Language Processing and Unsupervised Learning*, especially if you are working with a very large dataset.